Eric-Chung-0511/Learning-Record/Data Science Projects/Pixcribe/README.md

 **OpenCLIP Semantic Understanding** brings contextual intelligence to the analysis process.
 Using the Vision Transformer architecture with the huge variant, this component embeds images into a rich semantic space where visual concepts connect to language understanding.
 The system leverages extensive prompt libraries covering scenes, landmarks, brands, and objects to perform zero-shot classification and semantic reasoning.
 This capability allows Pixcribe to understand abstract concepts and contextual relationships that pure object detection might miss.

+**Places365 Scene Classification** establishes the environmental foundation for image understanding.
+This ResNet50-based model classifies scenes across 365 categories, from urban streets to natural landscapes, from indoor kitchens to outdoor parks.
+The scene classification provides crucial context that guides subsequent analysis, helping the system understand whether it's looking at a professional studio shot, a casual outdoor moment, or an intimate indoor scene.
+This environmental awareness enhances the accuracy of lighting analysis and semantic interpretation.

 **EasyOCR Text Recognition** adds linguistic dimension to visual analysis.
 Supporting both Traditional Chinese and English, the OCR engine detects text regions and performs character recognition with paragraph-level extraction.
 The system maintains spatial relationships between text elements, preserving reading order and context.
 GPU acceleration ensures fast processing, while confidence thresholding filters out uncertain detections.

 **U2-Net Saliency Detection** identifies regions that naturally draw human attention.
 The nested U-structure architecture produces pixel-level saliency maps that highlight focal areas within images.
 These saliency insights guide the caption generation process, ensuring that descriptions emphasize the most visually important elements.